gripableteam/gripable-play-unity-docs/source/index.html.md

 ## World Frame

-The world frame of reference is the static frame of reference, independent of the device orientation, of the world space where the device is located.
+The world frame of reference is the static frame of reference, independent of the device orientation.

 ![alt text](potato-world-frame.gif)